-- Have a drivers' licence and be eligible to drive in the United Kingdom; - Have a licence that is appropriate for the type of vehicle they are driving; - Not be under the influence of drink or drugs whilst driving for business or be expected to drive i.e. on-call; - Have insurance that covers for business use if using their own vehicle; - Wear a seatbelt whilst driving; - Adhere to the speed limit both on the public highway and sites; - Declare to their line manager if they are caught speeding or are convicted of any other traffic offence; - Have a current MOT and ensure the vehicle is adequately maintained; - Declare to their manager any medical condition or medication which may affect their ability to drive; - Not use handheld phones for calls/texts/emails unless the vehicle is parked, switched off and the keys removed.
+- Have a drivers' license and be eligible to drive in the United Kingdom; - Have a license that is appropriate for the type of vehicle they are driving; - Not be under the influence of drink or drugs whilst driving for business or beexpected to drive i.e. on-call; - Have insurance that covers for business use if using their own vehicle; - Wear a seatbelt whilst driving; - Adhere to the speed limit both on the public highway and sites; - Declare to their line manager if they are convicted of any other traffic offence; - Have a current MOT and ensure the vehicle is adequately maintained; - Declare to their manager any medical condition or medication which may affect theirability to drive; - Not use handheld phones for calls/texts/emails unless the vehicle is parked, switched off and the keys removed.
 Only use hands free mobile phones when it is safe to do so and consider that the use is distracting.
-Although it is not illegal, action can still be taken for driving without due care and attention and will be taken into account in the event of an accident; and - All drivers of company vehicles are required to report any accidents through to Total Accident Management and a robust investigation should follow any road traffic collision (RTC)
+Although it is not illegal, action can still be taken for driving without due care and attention and will be takeninto account in the event of an accident; and - All drivers of company vehicles are required to report any accidents, and ensure arobust investigation is carried out.